minji-mia/ML-class/README.md

 files, scripts may be used to download a larger data file to this repository data directory for local use.

-**docs**/

-Additional documentation for the class.
-Class syllabus, and possible assingment descriptions, slides and handouts will be placed here.

 **figures**/

 All static image files used in documents and notebooks.
 Images may